jakobklemm/actaeon/README.md

 - Error handling for signaling & multiple signaling servers.
 - Add interior mutability for topics so the user doesn't have to declare them as mutable.
+- Remove busy loops and introduce async-await with Tokio and Mio.
+- Add Record Republishing so the network can stay balanced.
 - Handle crashed threads.